Glumboi/GlumSak/README.md

 # Restart is recommended after install

-# I recommend to not install GlumSak in a directory that needs admin rights to acces it, it can cause multiple errors!
+# I recommend to not install GlumSak in a directory that needs admin rights to access it, it can cause multiple errors!

 # What is GlumSak?
 This project originally was a joke and I never thought that I'll do this some day.